The Four Continents: The Black Female Nude

 One of the characteristics of Rubens's paintings is the way he depicted the human form.
 Rubens had a preference for depicting full-bodied forms representing the strength humanist ideals passed on from Greco-Roman influenced Renaissance.
 A modern day interpretation, based on critical theory methods, reads feminist and racial meaning in this piece sometimes using Rubens own words in describing his preference for representing particularly women who were, as he put it, "white as snow."
 This painting is one of two African women Rubens painted in 1615.
 While a large part of her body is covered, her upper torso is still visible and shows the same endowed form Rubens has given to the other figures.
 She sits central in the geometry which may indicate the fascination Baroque artists had with Africa and the Nile because of its mysterious almost mystical source.

 Scholars in the seventeenth-century were in conversation about the Nile.
-In Guide to Greece, Pausanias wrote that the Nile was the only river god to be portrayed as black because the Nile traveled through Ethiopian.
+In Guide to Greece, Pausanias wrote that the Nile was the only river god to be portrayed as black because the Nile traveled through Ethiopia.
 There were various depictions at the time of the male god being black, such as in a print by Philips Galle, but this did not translate into sculpture.
 Rubens took influence from sculptures when depicting the white river god, and chose to depict the female personification of Africa as a black woman.
 The river god is partially concealing the woman and this could allude to the unknown origin of the Nile in Rubens time.
 The Nile could be trying to "conceal the origins of his source" as the Roman poet, Horace, wrote.
 By having his arm firmly around her waist and with a majority of her body being covered, Africa could be representing this unknown source of the Nile.